Violin Sonata No. 9 (Beethoven): Structure

 The piece is in three movements, and takes approximately 43 minutes to perform:

 Reception

 After its successful premiere in 1803, the work was published in 1805 as Beethoven's Op.
 47, with its re-dedication to Rudolphe Kreutzer, which gave the composition its nickname.
 Kreutzer never performed the work, considering it "outrageously unintelligible".
 He did not particularly care for any of Beethoven's music, and they only ever met once, briefly.

 Referring to Beethoven's composition, Leo Tolstoy's novella The Kreutzer Sonata was first published in 1889.
-That novella was adapted in various stage and film productions, contributing to Beethoven's composition becoming known to the general public.
+In it, the protagonist refers to the piece as "passionate to the point of obscenity".
+The novella was adapted in various stage and film productions, contributing to Beethoven's composition becoming known to the general public.

 Rita Dove's 2009 Sonata Mulattica reimagined the life of Bridgetower, the sonata's original dedicatee, in poetry, thus writing about the sonata that connected the composer and the violinist who first performed it.

-Reference in Film

-Within Bernard Rose's autobiographical film of Beethoven's life, Immortal Beloved, Beethoven (as played by Gary Oldman) relates to Anton Schindler (Jeroen Krabbe) the inspiration for the first movement Adagio-Presto, where Schindler is listening to the rehearsal prior to the premier performance by George Bridgetower and Ignaz Schuppanzigh.
-As recorded by Schindler in his biography of the composer, Beethoven then gave an explanation of what the music represented to him - and this then had bearing on the identity of the immortal beloved in turn.

-"...What was in my mind when I wrote this ? ...
-A man is travelling to meet his lover by coach, during a storm.
-The coach wheel is broken, unable to move, by the side of the road.
-She will only wait so long.
-This - is the sound of his agitation."